How to Keep Food From Sticking to Your Grates

-I asked the AmazingRibs.com science advisor Dr. Greg Blonder about the pros and cons of lubricating the grill grates: "Metal grill grates, even shiny clean ones, are not really smooth.
+I asked the AmazingRibs.com science advisor Prof. Greg Blonder about the pros and cons of lubricating the grill grates: "Metal grill grates, even shiny clean ones, are not really smooth.
 Under a microscope there are numerous scratches, pits, valleys, and ridges.
 The compounds in food are much colder than the grates and when the two meet a bond forms between them.
 If you oil the grates, below the smoke point of the oil, let's say 400°F, the oil actually does coat the grating and helps release protein and fat.
 But if you 'keep it hot', above the smoke point, the oil cracks, smokes, and carbonizes almost instantly.
 The carbon and smoke don't taste good, and the dry uneven carbon layer simply makes sticking worse.
 Even at high temps if you brush on oil and then immediately add food, the oil and food cool the grate and if it cools enough, the oil may not burn off.
 But no way it creates a stable non-stick surface."
 In some cases the oil can actually build up and make the grates more sticky!

 The best way to prevent this bond is to pat your meat dry and then put some oil on the meat rather than the metal.
 As you lay the oiled meat down, the oil fills the microscopic nooks and crannies in both the food and the grates and makes a relatively smooth, slippery surface.
 The cool food lowers the temp of the grates and will keep that burnt oil residue off the food.
 But you want to use an oil that has a high smoke point.
 Most refined cooking oils will do the job.
 I use an inexpensive refined olive oil which has a higher smoke point (over 450°F) than extra virgin olive oil (about 375°F).
 Corn oil is good (about 450°F).